 When most people think of beaches in Las Palmas.
 Playa de Las Canteras is the first that comes to mind, with three kilometers of golden sand and long walkway.
 Where you can find all facilities such as hotels, restaurants, bars and terrace bars.
 Guarded by a barrier reef, the waters are gentle and suitable for all ages.
 Also at nightfall, the beach becomes an excellent place for practicing all types of sport, or for a relaxing stroll.
 For shopping, you can go to the Calle Triana where you can find popular fashion brands and local boutiques.

 via – hotelesdunas

-The Playa de Maspalomas is the most popular beaches and situated on Gran Canaria’s southern edge.
-Besides, this beach divided into four areas, the first for families and kids, the third well knew with the gay community, and the second and the fourth are nudist zones.
+The Playa de Maspalomas is the most popular beaches.
+Situated on Gran Canaria’s southern edge.
+Besides, this beach divided into four areas.
+The first for families and kids.
+The third well knew with the gay community, and the second and the fourth are nudist zones.

 3- Roque Nublo :